Netflix: Awards

-Netflix got the largest share of 2016 Emmy award nominations, with 16 major nominations.
+Netflix got the largest share of 2016 Emmy Award nominations, with 16 major nominations.
 However, streaming shows only got 24 nominations out of a total of 139, falling significantly behind cable.
 The 16 Netflix nominees were: House of Cards with Kevin Spacey, A Very Murray Christmas with Bill Murray, Unbreakable Kimmy Schmidt, Master of None, and Bloodline.

 Stranger Things received 19 nominations at the 2017 Primetime Emmy Awards, while The Crown received 13 nominations.

 In December 2017, Netflix was awarded PETA's Company of the Year for promoting animal rights movies and documentaries like Forks Over Knives and What the Health.

-At the 90th Academy Awards, held on March 4, 2018, the film Icarus, distributed by Netflix, won its first Oscar for Best Documentary Feature.
+At the 90th Academy Awards, held on March 4, 2018, the film Icarus, distributed by Netflix, won its first Academy Award for Best Documentary Feature Film.
 During his remarks backstage, director and writer Bryan Fogel remarked that Netflix had "single-handedly changed the documentary world."
 Icarus had its premiere at the 2017 Sundance Film Festival and was bought by Netflix for $5 million, one of the biggest deals ever for a non-fiction film.
 Netflix became the network whose programs received more nomination at the 2018 Primetime and Creative Arts Emmy Awards with 112 nominations, therefore breaking HBO's 17-years record as a network whose programs received more nomination at the Emmys, which received 108 nominations.

 On January 22, 2019, films distributed by Netflix scored 15 nominations for the 91st Academy Awards, including Academy Award for Best Picture for Alfonso Cuarón's Roma, which was nominated for 10 awards.
 The 15 nominations equal the total nominations films distributed by Netflix had received in previous years.

 In 2020, Netflix received 20 TV nominations and films distributed by Netflix also got 22 film nominations at the 78th Golden Globe Awards.
 It secured three out of the five nominations for best drama TV series for The Crown, Ozark and Ratched and four of the five nominations for best actress in a TV series: Olivia Colman, Emma Corrin, Laura Linney and Sarah Paulson.

 In 2020, Netflix earned 24 Academy Award nominations, marking the first time a streaming service led all studios.

 Films and programs distributed by Netflix received 30 nominations at the 2021 Screen Actors Guild Awards, more than any other distribution company, where their distributed films and programs won seven awards including best motion picture for The Trial of the Chicago 7 and best TV drama for The Crown.
-Netflix also received the most nominations of any studio at the 93rd Academy Awards – 35 total nominations with 7 award wins.
+Netflix also received the most nominations of any studio at the 93rd Academy Awards—35 total nominations with 7 award wins.